megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 This checkpoint can be implemented in various ways.
 The main idea is to offer a mechanism for the projection engine to be able to tell which records are new or have changed since the last run.
 One way to do it is using something akin to SQL Server's [**rowversion**](https://learn.microsoft.com/en-us/sql/t-sql/data-types/rowversion-transact-sql?view=sql-server-ver17) feature.
 This is a database-wide, auto-incrementing numeric value that increases after every INSERT and UPDATE operation.
 The newly incremented value is assigned to the rows that were added or updated.
 With this, the projection engine can easily query all records whose rowversion is greater than the last checkpoint.
 Similar functionality can be implemented using database triggers too.
 Or database tables can also include **timestamp** fields that indicate when records were last touched.

 Asynchronous projection engines on the other hand, rely on the command execution model publishing all changes to a **message bus**.
-The projection engine can subscribe to these messages and updates its read model as they come.
+The projection engine can subscribe to these messages and update its read model as they come.
 This method, while scalable, comes with drawbacks inherent to distributed computing like handling duplicates and out of order messages.
 It's also more difficult to destroy and regenerate read models that rely on asynchronous messaging only, since the messages are gone after they are processed.
 Often the better solution is to use a synchronous design and then, only if needed, augment it with the asynchrony.

 Naturally, CQRS is ideal when the system needs to support data in different databases.
 Imagine an online store, which has an inventory management component that works directly with the command execution model backend by a relational database.
 But for displaying the catalog to users, it uses a read model backed by a search index, optimized for full text search.
 And for event sourced domain models, CQRS is practically mandatory.

 ### Scope

 The patterns that we've seen in this section are not exclusively meant as system-wide nor even bounded-context-wide organizational principles.
 Arbitrarily enforcing a single pattern everywhere often leads to accidental complexity.
 Instead we should follow DDD's core principles and deploy these strategies according to what the business domain necessitates.
-Indeed, within a bounded context, especially one that deals with many subdomains, these should be logical separation between these subdomains.
+Indeed, within a bounded context, especially one that deals with many subdomains, there should be logical separation between these subdomains.
 Each resulting module could use a different architectural pattern.
 In other words, these patterns divide the code base into horizontal slices; and the subdomains can be used to define the vertical slices.
 This way, a monolithic bounded context can be modularized.
 This leaves the code base in a good position for future refactoring and further physical separation into distinct bounded contexts in the future (i.e. into separate applications, services and/or processes).

 ![Architectural slices](designing-software-architecture-ddd-part-3/architectural-slices.png)
 *When needed, different architectural patterns can be deployed to different subdomains within the same bounded context.*